Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testContainerOutNumberExtension() {}
 ```

-We can’t resolve `TContainer.containerIntExtension` even if `TContainer` just extends `Container` propagating `T`
+We can’t resolve `[TContainer.containerIntExtension]` even if `TContainer` just extends `Container` propagating `T`
 without any additional constraints.
-The same is applied for a case with bounded generic (`TNumberBoundContainer`).
+The same is applied for a case with bounded type parameter
+(`TNumberBoundContainer`).
 Both those cases can be successfully resolved by compiler, and those functions could be called on corresponding
 receivers.

-Initially it was not possible to reference in such a way functions which has generic with bound type arguments (at least
+Initially it was not possible to refer to functions which has receiver with bound type parameters in a such way
-on IDEA side), it was fixed for K1
+(at least on IDEA side), it was fixed for K1
 in [https://youtrack.jetbrains.com/issue/KTIJ-24576](https://youtrack.jetbrains.com/issue/KTIJ-24576).
 In K2 on the current moment the simplest solution is implemented, where only receiver of extension function is resolved
 as `Type`: